 - Smell: Mild smell.

 - Your baby might have this change in his stool when he is taking in too much foremilk (low in calories) and not enough hindmilk.
+This is usually due to an oversupply of milk.
 Not to worry; you can correct a foremilk/hindmilk imbalance.

 5. Formula-fed Infant Stool

 - Color: Brownish color (from tan, yellow to green-brown)